CederGroupHub/text-mined-synthesis_public/README.md

 1. Kononova, O., Huo, H., He, T., Rong Z., Botari, T., Sun, W., Tshitoyan, V. and Ceder, G., 2019.
 Text-mined dataset of inorganic materials synthesis recipes.
 Scientific Data, (submitted).
 2. Huo, H., Rong, Z., Kononova, O., Sun, W., Botari, T., He, T., Tshitoyan, V. and Ceder, G., 2019.
 Semi-supervised machine-learning classification of materials synthesis procedures. npj Computational Materials, 5(1), p.62.

-## Modules

-The codes listed in this repo are different parts of the synthesis extraction pipeline:

-- Borges: Borges is a scraping engine for downloading journal articles.
-- MarkupParser-LimeSoup: LimeSoup parses HTML or XML papers from different publishers.
-It extracts all plain text paragraphs, and section headings.
-- MatEntityRecognition: the MER module extracts materials from paragraphs, and recognizes precursor (input) and target (output) materials in a solid-state synthesis.
-- ReactionCompleter: the module computes valid chemical reactions using list of precursor and target materials.

 ## Getting help

 All questions on the solid-state synthesis dataset should go to the dedicated Google Group [https://groups.google.com/forum/#!forum/text-mined-synthesis-users](https://groups.google.com/forum/#!forum/text-mined-synthesis-users).